 By the time he was in his mid-teens, Crazy Horse was a full-fledged warrior and exhibited bravery and prowess in battle.
 In 1876, he led a band of Lakota warriors against Custer’s Seventh US Cavalry battalion.
 This was the Battle of the Little Bighorn, also known as Custer’s Last Stand.
 Custer and all his battalion died and only 32 Indians were killed.
 Crazy Horse was also joined by Sitting Bull and his warriors at the battle.

-Crazy Horse had became an adult during a time when cultures clashed, land became an issue of deadly contention, and traditional Native ways were threatened and oppressed.
+Crazy Horse had become an adult during a time when cultures clashed, land became an issue of deadly contention, and traditional Native ways were threatened and oppressed.
 After the Battle of the Little Bighorn, the United States Government sent scouts to round up any Northern Plains tribes who resisted.
 Many Indian Nations were forced to move across the country, always followed by soldiers, until starvation or exposure would force them to surrender.

 In 1877, under a flag of truce, Crazy Horse surrendered at Fort Robinson in Nebraska and attempted to negotiate with the US Government.
 Unfortunately, there was a breakdown in negotiations because the translator incorrectly translated what Crazy Horse said and he was escorted toward the jail.
 When he realized the officers were planning on imprisoning him, he struggled and drew his knife.
 An infantry guard was able to mortally wound crazy Horse and he died shortly afterward.